jfelten/My_bare_metal_k8s/README.md

 BRIDGE=br1
 ```

-Next create the bridge br0 and enslave it to the interface p4p1.
+Next, create the bridge br0 and enslave it to the interface p4p1.
 Since we are on blade 3 we will have the bridge address will be 10.10.3.1 and act as a gateway for any VMs created:

 ```
 cat /etc/sysconfig/network-scripts/ifcfg-br0